php-fig/fig-standards/proposed/package-oriented-autoloader.md

         $names = explode('\\', $absolute);
         while ($names) {

-            // take the last element off the absolute class name, and add to
+            // take the last element off the absolute class name,
-            // the relative class name, representing a partial file name.
+            // and add it to the partial relative file name
             $relative = $relative .
 DIRECTORY_SEPARATOR . array_pop($names);

             // the remaining elements indicate the namespace prefix